profoundinventions/php-houdini/adding-new-methods-and-properties.rst

 ~~~~~~~~~~~~~~~~~~

 To add new methods, you call the :func:`addNewMethods` after :func:`overrideClass`
-and the you must specify a :ref:`available sources <available-sources>` for the new methods.
+and the you must specify an :ref:`available source <available-sources>` for the new methods.

 Sources include constants, properties, or methods from another class or the same class.